 Clinical Research Internship Study Program (Florida)

-The goal of CRISP is to provide promising college students, interested in careers in health care and/or research, an opportunity to work with Mayo Clinic physicians to gain experience in clinical research.
+The goal of CRISP is to provide promising college students interested in careers in health care, research or both with an opportunity to work with Mayo Clinic physicians to gain experience in clinical research.

-Mayo Clinic in Florida was established in 1986 as a comprehensive medical facility in the southeastern United States, where advanced programs in education and research support the highest-quality patient care.
-Campus activity is centered around the Mayo Clinic hospital and interconnected Davis, Mayo and Cannaday buildings.
+Mayo Clinic's campus in Jacksonville, Florida, is a comprehensive medical facility providing advanced programs in education and research that support the highest quality patient care.
+Campus activity is conducted in the Mayo Clinic Hospital and the interconnected Davis, Mayo and Cannaday buildings.

-Each year, the number of students admitted to CRISP varies.
+The number of students admitted to CRISP varies each year.